Kristina01111000/WordPressTheme/README.md

  from the udemy class

 To do:
-- add code to the different sections
+- add html to the sections
  	- OPT IN SECTION
  	- BOOST INCOME
 	- WHO BENEFITS
 	- COURSE FEATURES
 	- PROJECT FEATURES